top of page

 Since 2005, the town has gone through a rebirth.
 Concerts, theatre, art shows, lectures and author talks sponsored by the Historical Society at the restored Old Town Hall bring in over 2,500 visitors every year.
 The town also has several active arts venues, such as Turn Park Art Space, drawing visitors from all over.
 West Stockbridge has become the quiet destination of cultural, scenic beauty without the crowds and glitz of our more well known neighboring towns.

-West Stockbridge Cong.
-Church
+West Stockbridge Town Offices

 bottom of page